The Number of the Beast (album): Songs

 "Children of the Damned" is based on the films Village of the Damned and Children of the Damned, which in turn were adapted from the novel The Midwich Cuckoos by John Wyndham.
 On his last radio show for BBC Radio 6, during a segment in tribute to the late Ronnie James Dio, Dickinson mentioned that Children of the Damned was inspired by Black Sabbath's "Children of the Sea".

 "The Prisoner" was inspired by the British TV show of the same name, and features dialogue from its title sequence.
 The band's manager, Rod Smallwood, had to telephone Patrick McGoohan to ask permission to use the audio clips for the song and was extremely hesitant during his conversation with whom Smallwood himself describes as "a real bona fide superstar actor".
 McGoohan was reported to have said "What did you say the name was?
 A rock band, you say?
 Do it."
 Iron Maiden later made another song based on the series, "Back in the Village" from 1984's Powerslave.

-"22 Acacia Avenue" is the second song in the "Charlotte the Harlot" saga, which was originally written by Adrian Smith several years earlier, while playing in his old band, Urchin.
+"22 Acacia Avenue", which is the second song in the "Charlotte the Harlot" saga, was originally written by Adrian Smith several years earlier while playing in his old band, Urchin.
 According to Smith, Steve Harris remembered hearing the song at an Urchin concert in a local park, and modified it for The Number of the Beast album.

-Reception, controversy, and legacy
+The Urchin song this song was based on was called "Countdown".

+Release and controversy

-The album was strongly opposed by social conservatives – especially in the United States, where Iron Maiden were accused of being Satanists.
-Public burnings of the band's catalogue were organised, although some religious groups smashed the records with hammers, for fear of inhaling fumes from burning vinyl.
-It is not known whether their caution was based on toxicological or theological concerns.
-The subsequent tour was subject to numerous boycotts and demonstrations: venues were sometimes surrounded by activists who handed out leaflets and, in one case, a 25-foot cross was carried in protest.
+The Number of the Beast was released on 22 March 1982 through EMI and its sister label Capitol in the United States.
+The album was strongly opposed by some social conservatives in the United States, where Iron Maiden were accused of being Satanists.
+Public burnings of the band's catalogue were organised, although one religious group smashed the records with hammers, for fear of inhaling fumes from burning vinyl.
+It is unclear whether their caution was based on toxicological or theological concerns.
+The subsequent tour was subject to boycotts and demonstrations: venues were sometimes surrounded by activists who handed out leaflets and, in one case, a 25-foot cross was carried in protest.
 Harris has stated, "It was mad.
 They completely got the wrong end of the stick.
 They obviously hadn't read the lyrics.
 They just wanted to believe all that rubbish about us being Satanists."

+The album was reissued in 1995 with a bonus CD containing two songs ("Total Eclipse", and a live version of "Remember Tomorrow") that had been the B-sides of the album's two singles.
+The US version of the 1995 reissue incorrectly gives Paul Di'Anno a songwriting credit for "Total Eclipse"; the song had actually been written by Harris, Murray, and Burr.